-- Excellent Palmer amaranth control with good residual activity
+- Excellent Palmer amaranth control

 - Staying power under wet conditions